Bhargavi84/My-Personal-Portfolio/README.md

 * **About Me Page**:
 * Checked if the page is redirected to the about me page.
 * **Projects Page**:
-* Checked if the page is redirected to project page
+* Checked if the page is redirected to project page.
-* Checked if the images are loading and for Hover effects
+* Checked if the images are loading and for Hover effects.
 * **Contact page**:
 * Checked if the contact page is redirected to contact page.
 * Checked if the contact form is working without the blank.